itsmumar/Hellobar/README.md

 ## Running specs

+Currently we use Chrome --headless for all our feature specs

+`brew install chromedriver`

+But for teaspoon we still need capybara-webkit.

-To run specs locally you need to have QT version 5.5+ installed locally.
+So you need to have QT version 5.5+ installed locally.
 Installation instructions can be found here:

 https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit